Tyga-Kylie Split Update: Kylie Jenner’s Ex Arrested As She Gets Her Own Spinoff Series

 “Instead, Tyga was all dignity as he embraced single life with lashings of boy power,” the outlet continues.

 “We’re told he had paper plates on the Mercedes G Wagon he was driving,” the outlet reported, adding that LAPD officers eventually had to take him to the station for questioning.

-Apparently, the rapper was subjected to tests to determine whether or not he is under the influence.
+Apparently, the rapper was subjected to tests to determine whether he was under the influence.

 Rapper Tyga Arrested and handcuffed for having no plates on his £90,000 Mercedes (Photos) https://t.co/fcoGkUJDz9 pic.twitter.com/YRDsBcP56Z